-Viewers who love to tune into MeTV to watch classic television programs like M*A*S*H, The Waltons, or The Three Stooges may be surprised to turn on their TV and find that MeTV isn’t there.
+Viewers who love to tune in to MeTV to watch classic television programs like M*A*S*H, The Waltons, or The Three Stooges may be surprised to turn on their TV and find that MeTV isn’t there.
 What happened to MeTV?
+Is it gone?

 If you're watching MeTV via an over-the-air antenna rather than cable or satellite, the network may have vanished when the television stations moved to new frequencies.
 A couple of years ago, the broadcast frequencies used to transmit signals to television sets were changed as part of the FCC plan to make room for wireless services, MeTV’s website says.